tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The decoupling of IP addresses and server names, the deployment of DNS privacy, and the protection of server certificates transmissions all contribute to user privacy.
-Encrypting the SNI now will complete this push for privacy and make it much harder to censor specific internet services.
+Encrypting the SNI now will complete this push for privacy and make it harder to censor specific internet services.

 ## End-to-end alternatives